-- (a) The following applies in respect of transferable securities or approved money-market instruments ('such securities') that are issued or guaranteed by: - (i) the UK or an EEA State; - (ii) a local authority of the UK or an EEA State; - (iii) a non-EEA State; or - (iv) a public international body to which the UK or one or more EEA States belong. - (b) Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - (c) A Sub-fund may invest more than 35% in value of the Scheme Property in government and public securities issued by any one body, provided that: - the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Company; - (ii) no more than 30% in value of the Scheme Property consists of such securities of any one issue; and - (iii) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues. - (d) In relation to government and public securities: - (i) Issue, issued and issuer include guarantee, guaranteed and guarantor; and - (ii) an issue differs from another if there is a difference as to repayment date, rate of interest, guarantor or other material terms of the issue. - (e) Notwithstanding paragraph 1.6.9(a) and subject to paragraphs 1.6.9(b)(ii) and 1.6.9(d) above, in applying the 20% limit in 1.6.9(b)(ii) with respect to a single body, such securities issued by that body shall be taken into account. - (f) More than 35% in value of the Scheme Property may be invested in government and public securities issued by the:

-- (i) Government of the United Kingdom;

-- (ii) Government of Canada; and

-- (iii) Government of the United States of America.
+- (a) This paragraph 1.6.10 applies in respect of transferable securities or approved money-market instruments ('such securities') that are issued or guaranteed by: - (i) the UK or an EEA State; - (ii) a local authority of the UK or an EEA State; - (iii) a non-EEA State; or

+- (iv) a public international body to which the UK or one or more EEA States belong. - (b) Where no more than 35% in value of the Scheme Property is invested in such securities issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue. - (c) A Sub-fund may invest more than 35% in value of the Scheme Property in government and public securities issued by any one body, provided that: - (i) the ACD has before any such investment is made consulted with the Depositary and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objectives of the Company; - (ii) no more than 30% in value of the Scheme Property consists of such securities of any one issue; - (iii) the Scheme Property includes such securities issued by that or another issuer, of at least six different issues; and - (iv) the disclosures in COLL 4.2.5R(3)(i) have been made in the most recently published version of this Prospectus. - (d) In relation to government and public securities: - (i) Issue, issued and issuer include guarantee, guaranteed and guarantor; and - (ii) an issue differs from another if there is a difference as to repayment date, rate of interest, guarantor or other material terms of the issue. - (e) Notwithstanding paragraph 1.6.9(a) and subject to paragraphs 1.6.9(b)(ii) and 1.6.9(d) above, in applying the 20% limit in 1.6.9(b)(ii) with respect to a single body, such securities issued by that body shall be taken into account. - (f) More than 35% in value of the Scheme Property may be invested in government and public securities issued by the: - (i) Government of the United Kingdom; - (ii) Government of Canada; and - (iii) Government of the United States of America.